Frenectomy Surgery for Lip & Tongue Tie

 For Adolescents and Adults

-• Persistent speech impediments
+• Persistent speech difficulties

 • Difficulty performing proper oral hygiene